FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 | Activated     | 24.83% | 21.25% | 13.90% | 8.34% |
 | Not activated |  4.21% |  4.11% |  3.36% | 1.81% |

-Activated users showed substantially higher retention across every measured retention window.
+Activated users had substantially higher observed retention at every measured checkpoint.

+For example, D1 retention among activated users was **24.83%**, compared with **4.21%** among users who did not activate.

+At D30, the corresponding rates were **8.34%** and **1.81%**.

-This suggests that reaching the core reflection experience is strongly associated with continued engagement.
+This suggests a strong association between reaching the core reflection experience and subsequent engagement.

-This is an observational relationship and should not be interpreted as proof that activation itself causes retention.
+However, this is an observational relationship and should not be interpreted as proof that activation itself causes higher retention.

 ---